airvzxf/sniparinject/README.md

     actions:
       0x7d:
         title: Scenario change
+  host:
+    actions:
+      0xad:
+        title: Scenario change
 ```

+---

 What are the structs?
-It is how it will parse the data basically split the raw
+It is the way that it will parse the data.
+Basically,
-data based on the Python Structs which are C Types.
-They are well-known as an
+split the raw data based on the Python Structs which are C Types.
+They are
-integer, char, long, float, etc. You will find information in the official web
+well-known as an integer, char, long, float, etc. You will find information in
-page [Python Structs][structs].
-In the game the function which contains this
+the official web page [Python Structs][structs].
+In the game the function which
-logic is
+contains this logic is
 `def _get_struct(self, struct_type: str, repeat_count: int = 1)`
 in `./core/game.py`.